 Ayurvedic Approach to Spring Cleaning – Home, Body, Mind

-Adequate sleep is always important, but it’s especially important when we are trying to maintain balance around the change of the seasons.
-If you climb into bed by 10:00 p.m. and awaken before 6:00 a.m., or at sunrise, whichever is later, your sleep will be deep and restful.
-Our Blissful Sleep and Worry Free herbals (Vata-balancing) help you fall asleep faster and enjoy deeper and more refreshing sleep, and our Deep Rest supports sleeping through the night (Pitta-balancing), and falling back asleep more easily if awakened.Tip: Try to eat your evening meal at least three hours before bedtime, and make sure it’s well-cooked and easy to digest.
+Adequate sleep is always important, but it’s especially important when trying to maintain balance around the change of the seasons.
+Aim to be in bed by 10:00 p.m. and wake with the sunrise.
+Blissful Sleep and Worry Free herbals (Vata-balancing) can help you fall asleep faster and enjoy deeper and more refreshing sleep.
+Deep Rest and Stress Free Emotions support sleeping through the night (Pitta-balancing) and falling back asleep more easily if awakened.Tip: Try to eat a well-cooked (easy to digest) evening meal at least three hours before bedtime.
 This lighter meal at dinnertime is one way to set the foundation for a sound night of sleep.
-When we eat a heavy dinner, or eat too close to bedtime, we are telling our body to do two opposing things: “settle and sleep,” and “stay active and digest.”
-The result is that we wake up not completely rested and with inefficient digestion.
+Eating a heavy dinner, or eating too close to bedtime, tells the body to do two opposing things: “settle and sleep,” and “stay active and digest.”
+The result may be waking up not completely rested with inefficient digestion.

 Free the Mind